Kaioru/Distort/README.md

 Distort
 =======
-Distort is a Discord API implementation built on top of Retort.
+Distort is a command framework for Discord built with Retort.